 Florida has in place an agreement between the State Division of Emergency Management (DEM) and Adventist Community Services (ACS).
 Through this agreement ACS, in a major disaster, will manage the receipt of goods from other areas, storage of donated items in a regional relief center near the impacted area, and dissemination of the goods to local organizations.
-Unmet Needs Coalitions have access to these goods by making a request through the county ESF-15 facilitator.
+Unmet Needs Coalitions have access to these goods by Coalition members involved in securing financial contributions can create effective presentations by tailoring them to meet the needs of their specific audiences.

-Coalition members involved in securing financial contributions can create effective presentations by tailoring them to meet the needs of their specific audiences.
 Beyond the obvious the tax benefits of donating:

-- Businesses will be interested in how their contribution to disaster recovery will strengthen their image in the community and enhance company pride; - Community non-profits might be interested in learning about grants for which they may be eligible to apply by developing a disaster recovery program; and - Individuals might appreciate receiving information (available from many financial institutions) on how to set up a charitable trust to address unmet disasterrelated needs in their communities.
+- Businesses will be interested in how their contribution to disaster recovery will strengthen their image in the community and enhance company pride; - Community non-profits might be interested in learning about grants for which they may be eligible to apply by developing a disaster recovery program; and - Individuals might appreciate receiving information (available from many financial institutions) on how to set up a charitable trust to address unmet disaster-related needs in their communities.